logicmoo/eggdrop/README.md

 ?- % PrologMUD  (Eggdrop v1.6.19+SSL (C) 1997 Robey Pointer (C) 2008 Eggheads)
 % Please enter your nickname.
 % (If you are new, enter 'NEW' here.)
-% Enter your password.ÿû
+% Enter your password.Ã¿Ã»
-% ÿü
+% Ã¿Ã¼
 % Connected to PrologMUD, running eggdrop v1.6.19+SSL
 %      ____                __
 %     / __/___ _ ___ _ ___/ /____ ___   ___